fabacab/inline-gdocs-viewer/readme.txt

 You should triple-check that you've published your spreadsheet.
 Google provides instructions for doing this.
 Be sure to follow steps 1 and 2 in [Google Spreadsheets Help: Publishing to the Web](http://docs.google.com/support/bin/answer.py?hl=en&answer=47134).

 == Change log ==

+= Version 0.2 =

+* Implements `gid` attribute in shortcode to allow embedding of non-default worksheet.
+* Updates plugin internals; now requires WordPress 2.6 or higher.

 = Version 0.1 =